 Best Faucet Attachment: PUR PFM400H Faucet Water Filtration System

-What We Like: Easy to install, minimal design
+What We Love: Easy to install, minimal design

-What We Don't Like: Not compatible with all faucets
+What We Don't Love: Not compatible with all faucets

 Mount this filter directly to your faucet for cleaner water filtered over natural minerals and a crisp, refreshing taste.
 The device simply clicks onto the end of your faucet, no tools or maneuvering required.
 It’s NSF-certified to remove 99 percent of lead, 96 percent of mercury, 92 percent of pesticides while reducing other contaminants, and will filter 100 gallons of water, the equivalent of 750 single-use plastic water bottles.